/writing/big data/12-database-examples-in-real-life

 Aviation Industry

 The Aviation Industry is said to be one of the earliest examples of database management systems.
 For instance, NASA’s Aviation Safety Reporting System (ASRS) is the world’s biggest database of confidential information on aviation’s frontline personnel.
 Databases help airlines store and manage large volumes of data about flights, customers, and operations.
 These databases also help customers with booking history, flight schedules, seat availability, and ticketing information.
-Airline companies also manage upgrades, seat assignments, transactions, and customer service through different types of databasessuch as Oracle Database, IBM DB2, and PostgreSQL.
+Airline companies also manage upgrades, seat assignments, transactions, and customer service through databases such as Oracle Database, IBM DB2, and PostgreSQL.

 eCommerce